azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ### Detect Entities

-And last but not least, we can detect the entities in text:
+And last but not least, we can detect the entities in text, copy the Code into your `CognitiveServices.ipynb` notebook:

 ```python
 entities_url = text_analytics_base_url + "/text/analytics/v2.1/entities"